NMAT Syllabus 2020: Download Section Wise NMAT Syllabus

 NMAT Syllabus for Grammar

 - Reading Comprehension

-Cover well the Language Skills Syllabus and attempt the exam – Key Tips
+How to Cover the NMAT Syllabus 2020 on Language Skills – Key Tips

-- There will be 32 questions in the Language Skills section on the NMAT by GMAC exam.
+- Syllabus for NMAT exam on Language Skills is well defined.
+There will be 32 questions in the Language Skills section on the NMAT by GMAC exam.
 You need to attempt this section in 22 minutes.

-- Language Skills section will have the syllabus on all three areas of English—vocabulary, grammar and comprehension.
+- Language Skills syllabus for NMAT exam will have questions on all three areas of English—vocabulary, grammar and comprehension.

 - Manage your time carefully.
 You have an average of 40 seconds per question, but you will need some more time while attempting Reading Comprehension questions.
 Your target should be 30 seconds each for the rest of the questions, which will give you around 10-11 minutes to attempt the 7-8 Reading Comprehension questions that will appear on the test.